waterlinked/docs/docs/underwater-gps/quickstart.md

 If you are inside, use of a GPS repeater or similar will be necessary.

+!!!
+Warning
+    If you are using the locator U1, the topside must obtain a GPS lock through its *internal* GNSS receiver.
+While you can still provide an external GPS position via the API to improve accuracy, the local GNSS receiver is *required* for time synchronization and cannot be bypassed.
+A local GPS lock is therefore always necessary with the locator U1.

 ## Connect to the Underwater GPS topside box

 Connect to the WiFi access point **UnderwaterGPS** on your PC/tablet/smartphone.
 The WiFi password is **waterlinked**.
 Navigate to [http://192.168.7.1/](http://192.168.7.1/) in a web browser to access the Underwater GPS web GUI.